nadiahpk/nadiahpk.github.io/_posts/2021-12-12-archetti-bernstein.md

 ---

 [Archetti (2018)](https://www.mdpi.com/2073-4336/9/2/17/htm)
-provides a quick way to characterise the replicator dynamics of two-strategy nonlinear public goods games with random group formation.
+provides a neat way to characterise the replicator dynamics of two-strategy nonlinear public goods games with random group formation.
 The purpose of this blog post is to use their paper to teach myself more about the topic.